Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Navbar_ - Holds the name of the page and links that will take the user to specific sections of the page when clicked.

+* _Carousel_ - A slide show of images that have been taken whilst diving to encourage divers to explore more of the website and eventually get diving.

+* _Diving and it's benefits Section_ - Information on the mental and physical benefits of scuba diving and the benefits to the underwater creatures and thier habitats.

+* _Gallery_ - A selection of you tube videos of people diving in the UK to give the users an insight into what UK diving can be like.

 * _About Section_ - An introduction to what my site is about and instructions on how to use the features implemented within it.

 * _Google Map_ - A familiar google map with markers positioned on the locations of the different dive sites.